comses-education/cookiecutter-netlogo-osg/README.md

 >>> elapsed time 1m10s
 ```

-Answer the cookiecutter questions as needed (these can always be further customized in `config.mk` and place your NetLogo file in the `src/` directory.
-Your main NetLogo model file should be identical to what you entered or used as the default for the `model_file` field, so in the example above we should have a `src/wolf-sheep.nlogo` file present.
+Answer the cookiecutter questions as needed (don't stress if you don't put down the correct answer, these can always be further updated later via `cruft update -i`).

+Place your NetLogo file in the `src/` directory.
+Your main NetLogo model file should be identical to what you entered or used as the default for the `model_file` field, so in the example above we should have a `src/wolf-sheep.nlogo` file.

 When improvements are made to this cookiecutter template you can apply those changes by running